szu-ai/uav-policy-transfer-drl/README.md

 | `_camera_features()` | Builds feature/visibility cues from camera geometry. |
 | `_estimate_visible_feature_count()` | Estimates how many useful visual features are visible. |

-<p align="justify">In `--slam-mode cuvslam`, the environment can use the latest external odometry from `CuvslamOdomReceiver`.
+<p align="justify">In <code>--slam-mode cuvslam</code>, the environment can use the latest external odometry from <code>CuvslamOdomReceiver</code>.
 This supports future experiments with Isaac ROS Visual SLAM instead of only proxy-SLAM.</p>

 ---